sue-wallace/sue-wallace-blog/content/post/VAR_sentiment.md

 VAR stands for Video Assistant Referee and is football's first use of video technology.
 It was used on the 2018 World Cup as well as the 2019 Women's World Cup.
 It was introduced to the Premier League at the start of the current 2019-20 season.

 The VAR team consists of three people situated in a central control room who have direct communication with the referee on the pitch.
-If the referee on the pitch makes a 'clear error' in on awarding goals, penalties, red cards or though providing mistaken identity in awarding a card then VAR can be used to overturn the ruling.
+If the referee on the pitch makes a 'clear error' in awarding goals, penalties, red cards or though providing mistaken identity in awarding a card then VAR can be used to overturn the ruling.

 # Analysis of VAR on twitter